yugabyte/yugabyte-db/docs/content/preview/reference/drivers/ysql-client-drivers.md

 For information on the YugabyteDB Psycopg2 Smart Driver and its load balancing features, see [YugabyteDB Psycopg2 Smart Driver](../../../reference/drivers/python/yugabyte-psycopg2-reference/).

-For building a sample Java application with the YugabyteDB JDBC driver, see [Connect an application](../../../drivers-orms/python/yugabyte-psycopg2/).
+For building a sample Python application with the YugabyteDB Psycopg2 driver, see [Connect an application](../../../drivers-orms/python/yugabyte-psycopg2/).

 ### psycopg2